Sponsored by Pacific Power

 BMD has free parking near Coiner Park and there are several free lots in the Downtown Historic District.
 The train helps you visit off-site venues without moving your vehicle and makes the downtown a lot more accessible to Coiner and Bohemia Parks.
 Bring your camera for great photo opportunities as you step back in time and enjoy all the murals, many unique downtown businesses and nearby museums and the Centennial Covered Bridge in the Historic Downtown District.

 The train will also be in the Grand Miner's Parade on Saturday.
-All Aktion Club Kids in Cottage Grove are welcome to aboard train around 9:30 prior to the parade start time.
+All Aktion Club Kids in Cottage Grove are welcome to board train around 9:30 am, prior to the parade start time.

 HISTORICAL ATTRACTIONS TO SEE:

 Cottage Grove Historical Museum |‘H’ and Birch |